Alonzo Sawyer facial recognition wrongful arrest, jailing

 Occurred: 2022

-54-year old Alonzo Sawyer was arrested and jailed for nine days for an assault and theft he did not commit thanks to poor analysis of CCTV footage using facial recognition by an intelligence analyst at the Maryland Transit Administration Police, a unit of Baltimore Police Department.
+54-year old Alonzo Sawyer was arrested and jailed for nine days for an assault and theft he did not commit thanks to poor analysis of CCTV footage using facial recognition by an intelligence analyst at the Maryland Transit Administration Police.

 The analysis failed to take into account the fact that Sawyer is older, taller than the suspect in the video, has facial hair and gaps between his teeth, and his right foot slews out when he walks, according to photographs shown to the police by his wife.